 - Cable installers

-- Sales representatives (insurance)
+- Sales representatives (in sectors such as insurance)

 - Delivery drivers

-- Personal transportation (Uber drivers)
+- Personal transportation (such as Uber drivers)

 - Landscaping crews